on graduated from the University of Texas, El Paso, with a degree in Business. He was picked up by the Buffalo Bills as a free agent in 2003.

-He has since played for the Tennessee Titans and he is currently playing for the Philadelphia Eagles and entering his 14th season in the NFL.
+He has since played for the Tennessee Titans and Philadelphia Eagles and he is currently playing for the New Orleans Saints - entering his 14th season in the NFL.

-He hosts a television show with the Eagles and has won two Emmy Awards (2008 & 2015).
+- He hosted a television show with the Eagles and has won two Emmy Awards (2008 & 2015).

-He was selected to the 2013 ALL-FUNDAMANTALS team and was voted Special Teams Captain
+- He was selected to the 2013 ALL-FUNDAMENTALS team and was voted Special Teams Captain

-Jon Got in to magic just before his 13th birthday.
+Jon got into magic just before his 13th birthday.
 He instantly fell in love with it.
 Magic became an escape during a time of mourning and transition in his life.
 He was obsessed with the sleights and skills involved.
 He spent all day, every day, practicing and rehearsing in front of the mirror.
-Jon's Aunt, Susan, had a friend, Ken Sands, who was a magician and she made the introduction.
+Jon's aunt, Susan, had a friend, Ken Sands, who was a magician and she made the introduction.
 Ken became a mentor, a friend and a father figure for Jon for years to come.
-Ken didn't just teach Jon the fundamentals of a trick, he taught him how to find himself as a perform.
+Ken didn't just teach Jon the fundamentals of a trick, he taught him how to find himself as a performer.